locnnil/workshop/docs/explanation/essentials/project-workshop-sdks.rst

    some have a :option:`!--project` option that accepts a pathname to use as the project directory.

-External changes to the project are tracked by the |project| daemon.
+External changes to the project are tracked by the |project_markup| daemon.
 Thus, if the project moved or copied, all workshops referencing it are updated so you can continue working uninterrupted.